- Go Hiking

 A highlight of the park is the view from the top of the Tourne, which includes the New York City skyline on clear days; it also includes a protected zone for native wildflowers.

 |Trail Uses:||Hiking, Mountain biking, Bridle path, X-C skiing|

 The 547-acre Tourne County Park features an extensive network of trails, which follow both footpaths and woods roads through a dense deciduous forest.
 It includes a wildflower section that features over 250 species of native plants.
 A highlight of the park is the view from the top of the Tourne [elevation 897 feet], which includes the New York City skyline on clear days.

 |Trails Overview:|| |

-The DeCamp trail [1.3 miles; no blaze] goes to the Top of the Tourne; The Red Trail [3.3 miles] loops around the park; at one point it proceeds through a gate in a fence which protects wildflowers from damage by animals.
+A network of 9 blazed trails, ranging from 0.25 mile to just under 3.25 miles, provide multiple opportunities for loop hikes.
+The DeCamp loop trail [Yellow blaze; 1.3 miles] passes through the Top of the Tourne with several viewpoints.
+The Red Trail [3.23 miles] loops around the park; at one point it proceeds through a gate in a fence which protects wildflowers from damage by animals.
 The Rattle Snake Trail section of this loop trail parallels Rattlesnake Meadows.
-The park's web site contains a trail map.

 The park is located in the townships of Denville, Boonton, and Mountain Lakes, near Exit 43 of I-287.
-For map and written directions use the Contact Information below and follow link to the park.
+For map and GPS addresses and coordinates use the Contact Information below and follow link to the park.